Enhancing LLM Safety Through a Theoretical Minimax Game Lens: EXPERIMENTS

-\item \textbf{Level~4 (Unsure):} The proposal \textit{does not} cause the classifier to misclassify.
-The rating \textit{does not} match the label. \end{itemize} Preference pairs are derived by comparing proposals across these categories.
-For each seed instance, Level 1 data are prioritized as the \textit{preferred} option, with Level 2 serving as the \textit{dispreferred} reference.
-If no Level 1 examples are available, the instance is excluded from preference pairing.
-Alternatively, if no Level 2 examples exist, Level 3 may be used to form a weaker preference signal, since it improves the generator towards better instruction-following ability.

-\section{Experiments}
+\section{EXPERIMENTS}

-\textbf{Setup.} In our experiments, we use Qwen2.5-0.5B and Qwen2.5-1.5B~\citep{qwen2.5} as the base models for the classifier, since the guardrail model is typically a small-scale model and Qwen2.5-0.5B and Qwen2.5-1.5B models are among the most effective small-scale multilingual models available.
+\textbf{Setup.} In our experiments, we use Qwen2.5-0.5B and Qwen2.5-1.5B~\citep{qwen2.5} as the base models for the classifier, since the guardrail model is typically small-scale model and Qwen2.5-0.5B and Qwen2.5-1.5B models are among the most effective small-scale multilingual models available.
 In addition, we use dolphin-2.9.4-llama3.1-8b\footnote{https://huggingface.co/cognitivecomputations/dolphin-2.9.4-llama3.1-8b} as the base model for the generator, which is an uncensored multilingual model that meets our requirements for generating harmful queries in multiple languages.
 We follow the optimization process outlined in Section~\ref{sec:practical} and Algorithm~\ref{alg:adversarial-training} to train both models, applying full fine-tuning to the classifier and generator.
 For baselines, we compare against specialized guardrail models, including LlamaGuard3~\citep{inan2023llama} (1B) and ShieldGemma~\citep{zeng2024shieldgemma} (2B), which are SOTA models of similar scale to \ours.
 Additionally, we include larger-scale versions of LlamaGuard2 (8B) and LlamaGuard3 (8B) for a more comprehensive comparison.
-Experiments were conducted on NVIDIA H100 80GB GPU clusters and we detail the hyperparameters in Appendix~\ref{app:exp}.
+We detail the hyperparameters in Appendix~\ref{app:exp}.

 \textbf{Data.} To construct the seed dataset, we gather and combine training data from existing open-source data related to safety and toxicity, with detailed source information provided in Appendix~\ref{app:data}.
 We note that, instruction-following and QA data in sensitive domains (e.g., medical, legal, political) were also selected as benign examples containing potentially sensitive keywords.
 To prevent the classifier from relying on superficial keyword cues, we downsampled harmful examples dominated by specific terms.
 Harmful examples were further categorized into 12 groups, with an LLM assisting in labeling when category boundaries were ambiguous.
 Duplicate entries were removed to avoid overrepresentation, and the corpus was decontaminated to ensure no overlap with test data.
 The final linguistic composition of our gathered open-source dataset reveals a pronounced linguistic imbalance, where English data takes $81.4\%$ (1,679,516 instances), substantially predominating over French as $8.9\%$ (183,919), Spanish as $5.2\%$ (107,052), and German as $4.5\%$ (92,793).
 For generating the synthetic data, we set a temperature of 0.7 to encourage more diverse and creative generations and consider $k=8$.